 ProfessionalsJarrett R. Hoffman

-Jarrett R. Hoffman is a counsel in the firm’s Employee Benefits and Executive Compensation Group.
-His practice focuses on the transactional aspects of executive compensation matters in the context of domestic and cross-border mergers, acquisitions, divestitures and public offerings.
+Jarrett R. Hoffman is a partner in the firm’s Executive Compensation Group.
+His practice focuses on the transactional aspects of executive compensation matters in the context of domestic and cross-border mergers, acquisitions, divestitures, public offerings and restructurings.

 Jarrett counsels boards of directors, compensation committees, management teams and individual executives in all aspects of CEO and senior executive employment relationships and transitions from employment, including transaction-specific change in control, retention and severance arrangements.
-Jarrett regularly counsels companies with respect to executive compensation issues, obligations and strategies arising under tax, securities and employment laws.
+Jarrett regularly counsels companies, private equity funds, hedge funds and family offices with respect to executive compensation issues, obligations and strategies arising under tax, securities and employment laws.
 In addition, Jarrett advises clients on the design and implementation of equity, incentive and non-qualified deferred compensation plans, programs and agreements.

 Some of his noteworthy work includes:

 - Apollo Global Management in its $11 billion merger with Athene, its strategic investment in Motive Partners and its acquisition of Griffin Capital’s wealth-distribution and asset-management units